Add location information

 - Select the WebWorks-TabletOS platform.

-If you accidentally select the wrong platform, you can change it using the Platforms panel.
-If the panel is not visible, click the tiny arrow in the top-left corner of the screen.
+If you want to use a different platform, you can change it using the Platforms panel.
+If the panel is not visible, click the tiny arrow in the upper-left corner of the screen.
 Select your desired platform, then click Change Platform.